pingcap/docs/telemetry.md

 - A randomly generated telemetry ID.
 - Execution status of TiUP commands, such as whether the execution is successful and the execution duration.
-- Deployment characteristics, such as the size of hardware, TiDB components versions, deployment configuration names that have been modified.
+- Deployment characteristics, such as the size of hardware, TiDB components versions, and deployment configuration names that have been modified.

 To view the full content of the usage information shared to PingCAP, set the `TIUP_CLUSTER_DEBUG=enable` environment variable when executing the TiUP command.
 For example: